Freestyle045/iACodeChallenge/README.md

 1. By default, the medications have been assigned random monetary values between $0.01 and $100.00 USD.
 1. By default, the coordinate system is -10 to 10 on X and Y coordinates.
 This yields 441 unique coordinate pairs or "locations".
 1. When the program is run, a defined (in config.json) number of Facility objects are created and assigned random coordinates.
+1. The grid does not have to be filled.
+It can have any number of Facilities between 0 and the maximum number of positions available on the grid.
 1. If the number of facilities to be created exceeds the number of positions on the grid, facilities will be only be created and added until the grid is full.
 1. The grid does not have to be filled.
 Example: a 50x50 grid can have only 5 facilities in it.